 As a leader in cloud database and PaaS technologies, Caspio is an ideal productivity platform that IT can hand off to an entire organization to create their own custom apps within a secure and managed framework.
-Caspio simplifies the complexities of database-driven applications through an intuitive “point-and-click” user interface, built on industry standards such as SQL and Amazon Web Services.
+Even for their free online database, Caspio simplifies the complexities of database apps through an intuitive “point-and-click” user interface, built on industry standards such as SQL and Amazon Web Services.
 Today, companies of all sizes and diverse industries have successfully integrated Caspio into their daily operations.

 Have a custom application project in mind?
 Request a consultation … we will be happy to point you in the right direction.